microsoft/vscode/extensions/json-language-features/server/README.md

 File issues and pull requests in the [VSCode GitHub Issues](https://github.com/Microsoft/vscode/issues).
 See the document [How to Contribute](https://github.com/Microsoft/vscode/wiki/How-to-Contribute) on how to build and run from source.

 Most of the functionality of the server is located in libraries:
-- [jsonc-parser](https://github.com/Microsoft/node-jsonc-parser) contains the JSON parser and scanner
+- [jsonc-parser](https://github.com/Microsoft/node-jsonc-parser) contains the JSON parser and scanner.
 - [vscode-json-languageservice](https://github.com/Microsoft/vscode-json-languageservice) contains the implementation of all features as a re-usable library.
 - [vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) contains the implementation of language server for NodeJS.